The holiday season has come to a close and if you had a real Christmas tree this year, you’re probably already thinking

 3. Donate to Local Conservation Groups

 Your Christmas tree can help your community.
 Some local game and fishery departments will accept drop-off tree donations.
 They will then be used to benefit ecosystems in lakes and ponds.
 Old pine trees provide a natural habitat for fish, attracting algae for them to eat.
-If you have a private pond in your back yard, you can even dump it there.
+If you have a private pond in your back yard, you can even place it there yourself.

 Your local conservation group may also run a recycling program where trees are used to prevent soil and sand erosion in beaches, rivers, and lakes.
 San Diego County’s Christmas Tree Recycling Program, for example, has been running for 45 years.

 4. Brew Tea and Beer or Make Simple Syrup